Alex Rodriguez: Personal life

 Rodriguez grew up with two half-siblings, Joe and Suzy, who were born in the Dominican Republic and are children from his mother's first marriage.
 Rodriguez's father, Victor, left the family in Miami when Alex was nine years old and moved to New York.
 The next time that Alex heard from him, was the day of the 1993 MLB draft.
 They met again in 2000.

 Rodriguez also has a half-brother, Victor M. Rodriguez, who was born to Alex's father Victor Sr. and his then-wife Pouppe Martinez in 1960.
 The couple divorced a year later, and Victor Jr. grew up with his mother.
 Victor Jr., who is an officer in the United States Air Force, fell out of touch with Alex for 23 years, until they met at a Texas Rangers game in 2003.
-Alex's nephew, Joe Dunand, is a professional baseball player.
+Alex's nephew, Joe Dunand, was a professional baseball player.

 In 2002, Alex Rodriguez and Cynthia Scurtis, a psychology graduate he had met at a gym in Miami, married.
-Their first child, Natasha Alexander, was born on November 18, 2004.
-On April 21, 2008, Cynthia gave birth to their second child, Ella Alexander, in Miami.
+Their first child was born on November 18, 2004.
+On April 21, 2008, Cynthia gave birth to their second child in Miami.

 Cynthia Rodriguez filed for divorce on July 7, 2008, citing "emotional abandonment" of her and their children, "extramarital affairs and other marital misconduct" by her husband.
 Alex responded in court documents that the marriage was "irretrievably broken" but requested that allegations of his "extramarital affairs" be stricken from court records.
 The couple reached a settlement that September.
 In July, Madonna responded to rumors of an affair with Alex releasing a statement saying, "I am not romantically involved in any way with Alex Rodriguez" and that she had "nothing to do with the state of his marriage".
 Alex dated Kate Hudson before having a relationship with Cameron Diaz from May 2010 to September 2011.
 He dated model, actress, and former WWE Diva Torrie Wilson from 2011 to 2014.
 Then, he was in a short relationship with Anne Wojcicki, the founder of 23andMe, which ended in 2016 after dating for nearly a year.

 In February 2017, he and singer and actress Jennifer Lopez began dating.
 In March 2019, they announced their engagement.
 In a 2020 interview with Devin Banerjee, Rodriguez described Lopez as "a powerhouse" saying, "I've never met anyone who has the work ethic, the vision, the principles that Jennifer possesses.
 She does so many things that people call her a triple threat.
 I call her an octopus threat."
 In April 2021, he and Lopez announced the end of their engagement.

-As of 2011, Rodriguez is represented by sports agent Dan Lozano.
+In 2011, Rodriguez was represented by sports agent Dan Lozano.
 As of 2019, he is represented by Jon Rosen of WME/IMG.